-Works by Rengetsu can be found in the collections of: The Tokyo National Museum and the Michigan Museum of Art and the National Gallery of Australia gregg baker
+Works by Rengetsu can be found in the collections of: The Tokyo National Museum and the Michigan Museum of Art.
+For a detailed biography of Rengetsu's life and catalogue of selected works by the artist, see 'Black Robe White Mist: art of the Japanese Buddhist nun Rengetsu', National Gallery of Australia, 2007.

-For similar teapot in the collection of the National Gallery of Australia see: Black Robe White Mist, art of the Japanese Buddhist nun Rengetsu, p.
-65, pl.
-79.
+For a comparable painting of cherry blossom with another poem see National Gallery of Australia ed., Black Robe White Mist: art of the Japanese Buddhist nun Rengetsu, (Australia, 2007), p.
+59.